-Elda & Heinrich Mayr are the latest generation of their family to work this land where the records date back to at least 1788.
-The Nusserhof gets its name from the walnut trees that once lined the house on the river side.
+Elda & Heinrich Mayr are the latest generation of their family to work this land, where the records date back to at least 1788.
+The Nüsserhof gets its name from the walnut trees that once lined the house on the river side.
 Not so long ago they were torn out to put in a municipal bike path.
-This is typical of the recent history of Nusserhof.
-As the years have gone by, the urban environs of the city of Bolzano have more and more encroached the estate.
+This is typical of the recent history of Nüsserhof.
+As the years have gone by, the urban environs of the city of Bolzano have continually encroached the estate.
 And the city has systematically made it harder and harder for the Mayrs to continue their farming.
-In fact, it is believed that the only reason the estate is in existence is due to the fact that one of Heinrich’s relatives was an early opponent of the Nazi occupation and died as a Catholic martyr and conscientious objecter in a concentration camp.
+In fact, it is believed that the only reason the estate is still in existence is due to the fact that one of Heinrich’s relatives was an early opponent of the Nazi occupation and died as a Catholic martyr and conscientious objecter in a concentration camp.

 Blatterle (the grape name has two t’s) is an old white varietal, indigenous to the area, which nearly became extinct.
 The grapes are golden and oval shaped – the name itself means “little leaf” in German.
 At one time the grape was used to produce either sweet must (to be served with roast chestnuts), or a light white wine for quaffing.
-The Mayrs produce a more serious wine by reducing yields, soft pressing and temperature controlled fermentations.
+The Mayrs produce a more serious wine by reducing yields and soft pressing of the grapes.
 It’s a wine that is very mouthfilling and easy.
 There is also a briny salinity to it.

 Lagrein is a much older native grape, dating back at least 600 years.
 Heinrich’s Riservas are made with an idea to preserve the full-bodied, freshly aromatic woodland berry character of the grape.
 He does not use any barriques and the wine is bottled a year or so after the harvest and then aged in bottle before release.
 DOC law allows for a Riserva to be sold 3 years after the harvest at the earliest.
 It is a deliciously round wine that is served well by decanting for aeration.
 From older vintages we have tasted at the Nusserhof cellar, the wines age brilliantly.

 There is also a limited amount of Lagrein Kretzer (Rosé) available each year.
-Like the white it is made from destemmed grapes that are immediately pressed and fermented in stainless steel at controlled temperature.
+Like the white it is made from destemmed grapes that are immediately pressed and fermented in stainless steel.
 It is a beautiful cherry pink color and also will age quite well over a few years.